2.3 Origin Template Files (OTW(U), OTP(U), OTM(U))

 Origin's predefined templates

-Origin ships with a number of predefined templates.
-During installation, these system templates are installed to the Origin program folder.
+Origin ships with a number of predefined system templates and Extended templates.
+During installation, these system templates are installed to the Origin program folder and the Extended templated are installed to the AppData/Local/OriginLab/Template folder of current window system user folder.
 You can use and freely customize the workbook, graph and matrix templates that ship with Origin but you cannot overwrite the templates in your program folder.

 - If you customize a system template and you want to save those customizations for later use, save the template to your User Files Folder (UFF), or other convenient location.
 See Saving a customized window as a template.